What does the Ministry of Finance Do?

 - Coordinate and monitor systems of financial management, internal control and reporting in all Government departments –Internal audit & Investigation

 - Publication of information as to the economic plans and projects approved by the Legislative Assembly – Publication of economic and financial information.

-- Effective management and efficient utilization of Government assets and resources.
+- Responsible management of Government assets and resources

 As a well organized institution, the Ministry has come up with a set of guiding principles that will set the behavior standards of its staff for internal conduct as well as its relationship with its external stakeholders.

 These are the principles that everyone will follow in the course of performing individual and collective duties and responsibilities.

 - Leadership by example;

 - Accountability and Transparency;

 - Respect and Courtesy in treatment of internal and external stakeholders;

 - Team work approach to the delivery of efficient and effective services;